DHTMLX/gantt-docs/data/desktop/baselines.md

 04_customization/15_baselines.html
 }}

-Extra Overlay
+Extra overlay for the chart
 ----------------

-dhtmlxGantt provides the possibility to add an extra layer over the Gantt Chart for placing some content into it.
+dhtmlxGantt provides the possibility to add an extra layer over the Gantt Chart for placing some custom content into it.
 As an overlay you can use a div container, an HTML canvas, etc. To draw the overlay content, any third-party library can be used.

 For example, you can add an S-curve into the extra overlay.
-Generally, S-curves display the growth of expenses, decrease of supplies of materials, and allow tracking the common progress of implementing tasks of a project.
+Generally, S-curves display the growth of expenses, decrease of supplies of materials, etc., and allow tracking the common progress of implementing tasks of a project.

 To add an overlay into gantt, you need to complete two steps: